LifeboatLLC/HDF5-Encryption/README.md

   `make install`

-  Library willbe installed in the `hdf5` subdirectory
+  Library will be installed in the `hdf5` subdirectory

  * Change directory to the installed examples and compile and run `h5ex_d_rdwr_crypt.c` to create the `h5ex_d_rdwr_crypt.h5` file.